Follis

-The follis (plural folles; follaro, فلس) was a type of coin in the Roman and Byzantine traditions.
+The follis (plural folles; follaro, فلس) is both a general term for specific types of bronze coinage that circulated during the Late Roman Empire and for bronze coinage of the Byzantine Empire worth 40 nummi.

 Roman coin

-Caesar Constantius II on a follis AE3, 18 mm, of Heraclea of the year 325.
+Constantius II as Caesar on an AE3 follis, 18 mm, minted in Heraclea in 325 AD.

-The term follis is used for a large bronze Roman coin denomination introduced by Diocletian in about 294.
-The term "nummus" is now thought to be the actual ancient term, but usage of "nummus" has not caught on.
-At first the follis weighed about 10 grams and was about 4% silver, with a thin layer of silver on the surface.
+The term follis is used for a large bronze Roman coin denomination introduced by Diocletian in about 294 AD.
+The term nummus is now thought to be the actual ancient term, but usage of the word nummus has not caught on.
+At first the follis weighed about 10 grams and had a silver content of about 4%, with a thin layer of silver on the surface.
 Over the next decades it declined both in size and in silver content.

-The word follis means bag (usually made of leather) in Latin, and there is evidence that this term was used in antiquity for a sealed bag containing a specific amount of coinage.
-It has also been suggested that the coin was named Follis because of the ancient Greek word "φολίς" meaning a thin layer of metal (cf. Latin folium, "leaf") which covers the surface of various objects, since originally, this coin had a thin layer of silver on top.
-The 'follis' of Diocletian, despite efforts to enforce prices with the Edict on Maximum Prices (301), was revalued and reduced as time passed.
+The word follis means "bag" (which is usually made of leather) in Latin, and there is evidence that this term was used in antiquity for a sealed bag containing a specific amount of coins.
+It has also been suggested that the coin was named follis because of the ancient Greek word "φολίς," meaning "a thin layer of metal" (cf. Latin folium, "leaf") which covers the surface of various objects, since the coin originally had a thin layer of silver.
+The follis of Diocletian, despite efforts to enforce prices with the Edict on Maximum Prices in 301 AD, was revalued and reduced as time passed.
 By the time of Constantine the Great, it was smaller and barely contained any silver.
 A series of Constantinian bronzes was introduced in the mid-4th century, although the specific denominations are unclear and debated by historians and numismatists.
 They are referred to as AE1, AE2, AE3 and AE4, with the first being the largest (near 27 mm) and the last the smallest (averaging 15 mm) in diameter.
 Namely: